Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Awe**: Your weapon attacks with Muramana deal 1d4 additional damage for every 20th maximum mana you have

-**Shock**: When you deal damage with muramana, you can spend **five** charges to change the damage dealt to lightning damage, the target must also succeed a constitution saving throw (dc: 14 or you spell save dc, wahtever is higher), on a failed save they are stunned until the end of your next turn.
+**Shock**: When you deal damage with muramana, you can spend **five** charges to change the damage dealt to lightning damage, the target must also succeed a constitution saving throw (dc: 14 or you spell save dc, whatever is higher), on a failed save they are stunned until the end of your next turn.

 **Recharge**: This item has five charges, you regain all charges whenever you take a long rest.
 You also recharge a slot whenever you spend one or more mana.